Anne-Catherine Lacroix

-Anne-Catherine Lacroix (also spelled Ann-Catherine Lacroix; born on March 3, 1979, in Brussels, Belgium) is a Belgian fashion model and photographer.
+Anne-Catherine Lacroix (also spelled Ann-Catherine Lacroix; born March 3, 1979) is a Belgian fashion model and photographer.

 Early life and education

 At the age of 15, Lacroix was discovered in the Brussels metro by a modeling agent.
 However, she chose to complete her secondary education before starting her modeling career at 18, when she moved to New York City.
 Alongside her modeling career, she pursued academic studies and graduated with a Master's degree in Political Science, specializing in International Relations, from the Université libre de Bruxelles (ULB) at the age of 22.

 Modeling career

 Anne-Catherine Lacroix made her modeling debut in 1998 and quickly became one of the most sought-after faces in the industry.
 She has walked the runways of prestigious fashion houses, including Chanel, Louis Vuitton, Balenciaga, Dior, Prada, Alexander McQueen, and Gucci, among many others.
 She has also featured in advertising campaigns for Yves Saint Laurent Beauté, Raf Simons, Courrèges, Jil Sander, and Pucci.